Critique of work: Frédéric Lordon

 In Willing Slaves of Capital: Spinoza and Marx on Desire, the French economist and philosopher Frédéric Lordon ponders why people accept deferring or even replacing their own desires and goals with those of an organization.
 "It is ultimately quite strange", he writes, "that people should so 'accept' to occupy themselves in the service of a desire that was not originally their own."
 Lordon argues that surrender of will occurs via the capture by organizations of workers' "basal desire" – the will to survive.

 But this willingness of workers to become aligned with a company's goals is due not only to what can be called "managerialism" (the ways in which a company co-opts individuality via wages, rules, and perks), but to the psychology of the workers themselves, whose "psyches… perform at times staggering feats of compartmentalization."
 So consent to work itself becomes problematic and troubling; as captured in the title of Lordon's book, workers are "willing slaves."

 Franco "Bifo" Berardi

 Franco Berardi, an Italian Autonomist thinker, suggests in The Soul at Work: From Alienation to Autonomy, that capitalism has harnessed modern desires for autonomy and independence:No desire, no vitality seems to exist anymore outside the economic enterprise, outside productive labour and business.
-Capital was able to renew its psychic, ideological and economic energy, specifically thanks to the absorption of creativity, desire, and individualistic, libertarian drives for self-realization.Knowledge workers, or what Barardi calls the "cognitariat" are far from free of this co-option.
+Capital was able to renew its psychic, ideological and economic energy, specifically thanks to the absorption of creativity, desire, and individualistic, libertarian drives for self-realization.Knowledge workers, or what Berardi calls the "cognitariat" are far from free of this co-option.
 People in these jobs, he says, have suffered a kind of Taylorization of their work via the parceling and routinization of even creative activities.